 Look Closer for Toxin-Free Flooring

-There are a few different ways that flooring poses hazards to human and animal health.
-While avoiding sealants and coatings with higher VOC counts will help, there are more things to consider in looking for non-toxic flooring.
+There are a few different ways flooring poses hazards to human and animal health.
+While avoiding sealants and coatings with higher VOC counts will help, there’s more to look at when shopping for non-toxic flooring.

 You will never find carpeting that comes close to the safety of non-toxic flooring.
-That’s because carpet fibers trap airborne toxins.
-When the carpeting gets disrupted by pressure and air currents, those toxins get re-released into the air.
+Carpet fibers trap airborne toxins, and when the carpeting gets disrupted by pressure and air currents, those toxins get re-released into the air.
+Hardwood, bamboo, and tile don’t have this problem.

 Choose the Safest and Healthiest Flooring

-Even when it comes to hard flooring surfaces, you’ll discover that every option isn’t necessarily the best in terms of non-toxic flooring.
-As previously mentioned, vinyl is one product that isn’t as healthy as it may seem.
+Even among hard flooring surfaces, every option isn’t equally safe.
+As mentioned, vinyl is one product that isn’t as healthy as it may seem.
 Which flooring products should you choose?

-Many customers turn to low-VOC bamboo flooring, which is not only safe but sustainable and good the the environment.
-For one, linoleum can be a good choice for low-VOC flooring as long as you check the adhesive.
+Many customers turn to bamboo flooring as a low-VOC option that’s safe, sustainable, and good for the environment.
+Linoleum can also be a strong choice for low-VOC flooring as long as you check the adhesive.
 A formaldehyde-free adhesive ensures you won’t bring harmful chemicals into your home without realizing it.

 Consider Sustainable Options

-Often, the best choice can be flooring made from materials found in nature.
+Often, the best choice is flooring made from materials found in nature.
 Bamboo flooring is an excellent choice, and since it’s easily grown, it’s almost an unlimited resource.

 Another good choice is hardwood flooring.
 Look for FSC-certified wood.
 The FSC (Forest Stewardship Council) ensures every tree used for lumber gets replaced.
 This makes FSC-certified flooring a more sustainable construction option in addition to its status as non-toxic flooring.

-Alternatively, many flooring manufacturers use recycled or reclaimed wood.
-Look for recycled wood flooring that uses Green Seal #11.
-This sealant is water-based.
+Many flooring manufacturers also use recycled or reclaimed wood.
+Look for recycled wood flooring that uses Green Seal #11, a water-based sealant.

 Use Glue Sparingly and Wisely

 Even if you buy non-toxic flooring for your home, the glue you use could still contain VOCs.
-While glue manufacturers should provide this information on the labels, it’s safer to look for other alternatives.
+Glue manufacturers should provide this information on the labels, but it’s safer to look for low-VOC alternatives proactively.

-When buying low-VOC flooring, look for tiles or planks that have click-lock installation features.
+When buying low-VOC flooring, look for tiles or planks with click-lock installation features.
 You can also use a nail gun or a traditional hammer and nails.
-These options are safer and will help you keep more toxins out of your home.
+These options are safer and help keep more toxins out of your home.

 Keep the Heavy Hitters out of Your Home